concept-not-found/patcom/README.md

 ## What about [TC39 pattern matching proposal](https://github.com/tc39/proposal-pattern-matching)?

-`patcom` is does not implement the semantics of TC39 pattern matching proposal.
-However, `patcom` was inspired from TC39 pattern matching proposal and in-fact has feature parity.
+`patcom` does not implement the semantics of TC39 pattern matching proposal.
+However, `patcom` was inspired by the TC39 pattern matching proposal and, in-fact, has feature parity.
 As `patcom` is a JavaScript library, it cannot introduce any new syntax, but the syntax remains relatively similar.

-### Comparision of TC39 pattern matching proposal on left to `patcom` on right
+### Comparision of TC39 pattern matching proposal on the left to `patcom` on the right

 ![tc39 comparision](https://cdn.jsdelivr.net/gh/concept-not-found/patcom/tc39-proposal-pattern-matching/diff.png)

 ### Differences

-The most notable different is `patcom` implemented [enumerable object properties](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Enumerability_and_ownership_of_properties) matching, where as TC39 pattern matching proposal implements partial object matching.
+The most notable difference is `patcom` implemented [enumerable object properties](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Enumerability_and_ownership_of_properties) matching, whereas TC39 pattern matching proposal implements partial object matching.
 See [tc39/proposal-pattern-matching#243](https://github.com/tc39/proposal-pattern-matching/issues/243).
 The [`rest`](#rest) matcher can be used to achieve partial object matching.

 `patcom` also handles holes in arrays differently.
-Holes in arrays in TC39 pattern matching proposal will match anything, where as `patcom` uses the more literial meaning of `undefined` as one would expect with holes in arrays defined in standard JavaScript.
-The [`any`](#any) matcher must be explicity used if one desires to match anything for a specific array position.
+Holes in arrays in TC39 pattern matching proposal will match anything, whereas `patcom` uses the more literal meaning of `undefined` as one would expect with holes in arrays defined in standard JavaScript.
+The [`any`](#any) matcher must be explicitly used if one desires to match anything for a specific array position.

 Since `patcom` had to separate the pattern matching from destructuring, enumerable object properties matching is the most sensible.
-Syntactically separation of the pattern from destructuring is the biggest difference.
+Syntactically separation of the pattern from destructuring is the most significant difference.

 #### TC39 pattern matching proposal `when` syntax shape